palakgandhi98/-Youngbot-Academy/README.md

-# 🧠 Machine Learning & Deep Learning Internship Projects
+# 🧠 Python Programming Internship Projects

-Welcome to my repository of projects completed during my internship, focusing on **Machine Learning** and **Deep Learning**.
+Welcome to my repository of projects completed during my internship, focusing on **Python Programming**.
 These projects demonstrate a variety of techniques and tools I worked on, showcasing my journey and growth in AI.

 ---

 ## 🌟 **Overview**
-This repository contains a collection of machine learning and deep learning projects developed as part of my internship.
+This repository contains a collection of Python Programming projects developed as part of my internship.
 The projects range from regression models to advanced neural networks, covering topics like data preprocessing, feature engineering, model building, and evaluation.

 ---